Review of WellsTrade

 Cash Management Features

-It is possible to link a Wells Fargo checking or savings account to a WellsTrade account and access them with a single login.
-It’s also possible to access a few banking tools without an actual bank account.
-These include a free FICO score (updated once a month) and Zelle transfers.
+You can link a Wells Fargo checking or savings account to a WellsTrade account, which lets you manage both under one login.
+Some banking tools are also available without having a Wells Fargo bank account, like a free FICO score (updated monthly) and Zelle transfers.

 Website Trading